Jimmy Savile: Health and death

 On 9 August 1997, Savile underwent a three-hour quadruple heart-bypass operation at Killingbeck Hospital in Killingbeck, Leeds, having known he needed the surgery for at least four years after attending regular check-ups.
-He arranged for a bench in Scarborough, North Yorkshire, to be dedicated to his memory, with a plaque saying "Jimmy Savile – but not just yet!"
+He arranged for a bench in Scarborough, North Yorkshire to be dedicated to his memory, with a plaque saying "Jimmy Savile – but not just yet!"

-On 29 October 2011, Savile was found dead at his penthouse flat overlooking Roundhay Park in Leeds, two days before his 85th birthday.
+On 29 October 2011, Savile was found dead at his penthouse flat overlooking Roundhay Park in Leeds.
 He had been in hospital with pneumonia, and his death was not suspicious.
+His nephew, Roger Foster, said he "passed away quietly in his sleep during the night".

 His closed satin gold coffin was displayed at the Queens Hotel in Leeds, with the last cigar he smoked and his two This Is Your Life books.
 Around 4,000 people visited to pay tribute.
-His funeral took place at Leeds Cathedral on 9 November 2011, and he was buried at Woodlands Cemetery in Scarborough.
+His funeral took place at the Roman Catholic Leeds Cathedral on 9 November 2011, and he was buried at Woodlands Cemetery in Scarborough.
 As specified in his will, his coffin was inclined at 45 degrees to fulfil his wish to "see the sea".
 The coffin was encased in concrete "as a security measure".

 An auction of Savile's possessions was conducted at the Royal Armouries Museum, Leeds, on 30 July 2012, with the proceeds going to charity.
 His silver Rolls-Royce Corniche convertible was sold for £130,000 to an Internet bidder.
 The vehicle's number plate, JS 247, featured the original medium wave wavelength used by BBC Radio 1 (247 metres).